eraserhd/Idris-book/chapters/proofs.md

 explicit witness, but we must abandon this ability to make our correspondence work.
 This restricted logic is called *constructivist* or *intuitionistic*.
-Classically we can prove the statement, "Either England has a king, or it does not," without knowing which part is true – or, in fact, anything about England.
+Classically we can prove the statement, "Either England has a king, or it does not," without knowing which part is true--or, in fact, anything about England.
 A constructivist proof of this statement requires we either present a proof of England having a king, or a proof of England not having a king.